Bedford woman died in explosion after setting fire to neighbour's flat - inquest

 The explosion could be heard half a mile away and residents jumped out of windows to escape the fire.

+The coroner concluded Ms James died as a result of misadventure and the cause of death was blast injuries.

-Three people, a firefighter and two residents, were taken to hospital after the incident.
+Three other people, a firefighter and two residents, were taken to hospital after the incident.

 The inquest at Ampthill Coroner's Court heard that Ms James did not get on with her upstairs neighbour and matters got worse during lockdown when she was working from home.

-She complained to the management company about the neighbour who put her washing machine on and exercised early in the morning and shouted at her children.
+She complained to the management company about the neighbour who she claimed put her washing machine on and exercised early in the morning, and shouted at her children.

 Ms James had complained to the police, councillors and her landlord about her problems, the inquest heard.

-Opening the hearing, Bedfordshire's senior coroner Emma Whitting said: "At around 09:30 on 4 July last year there was an explosion and substantial fire in the block of flats in Redwood Grove.
+Bedfordshire's senior coroner Emma Whitting said: "At around 09:30 on 4 July last year there was an explosion and substantial fire in the block of flats.

 "The fire spread causing catastrophic damage to the structure."